jmorenobl/claude-conversation-extractor/docs/installation.md

 # Installation Guide

-This guide covers how to install `claude-conversation-extractor` on different platforms and make it available system-wide.
+This guide covers how to install `claude-chat-extractor` on different platforms and make it available system-wide.

 ## 📦 Installation Methods Status